japila-books/apache-spark-internals/docs/shuffle/ShuffleInMemorySorter.md

 = [[ShuffleInMemorySorter]] ShuffleInMemorySorter

-*ShuffleInMemorySorter* is used by xref:shuffle:ShuffleExternalSorter.adoc#inMemSorter[ShuffleExternalSorter] to <<getSortedIterator, sort pointers of key-value records and partition IDs>> using <<useRadixSort, radix or tim>> sort algorithms.
+*ShuffleInMemorySorter* is used by shuffle:ShuffleExternalSorter.md#inMemSorter[ShuffleExternalSorter] to <<getSortedIterator, sort pointers of key-value records and partition IDs>> using <<useRadixSort, radix or tim>> sort algorithms.

 .ShuffleInMemorySorter and ShuffleExternalSorter
 image::ShuffleInMemorySorter.png[align="center"]